Weakly self-avoiding walk on a high-dimensional torus: Introduction

 which happens when $p< \frac 2d$, i.e., when $n$ grows more slowly than $r^2$.
 As $p$ increases from $\frac 2d$ to $\frac 12$, the error term $n^{-(1-2p)/p}$ becomes increasingly significant and stops decaying at $p=\frac 12$.
 We regard this as a reflection of the conjectural failure of $A\mu^n$ to accurately capture the asymptotic behaviour of $c_n^\T$ once $n$ reaches $V^{1/2}$ (see Section~\ref{sec:window} for further discussion of this point).
 If the $n^{-(1-2p)/p}$ term is indeed sharp, then the effect of the torus enters into the error term already when $p=\frac 2d$, though not yet in the leading term.
 However, note that Theorem~\ref{thm:dilute} does address the behaviour of $c_n^\T$ when $n$ is closer to $V^{1/2}$ than $V^p$ with $p< \frac 12$, for example $n = V^{1/2}/(\log V)$.

 Finally we remark that we are investigating a regime for which it is not possible to see the typical distance travelled after $n$ steps being of order $n^{1/2}$ (as it is for self-avoiding walk on $\Z^d$ for $d>4$ \cite{BS85,HS92a}).
 For example, for $n=V^p$ we have $n^{1/2} = r^{pd/2}$ which for $p>\frac 2d$ is much greater than the maximal torus displacement.
 Such diffusive behaviour on the torus would instead be visible as a Brownian scaling limit on a continuum torus.
-It would be of interest to study this phenomenon but we do not address it further in this work.
+This phenomenon is studied in detail in \cite{Mich22}.
 It would also be of interest to attempt to prove an analogue of Theorem~\ref{thm:dilute} for the strictly self-avoiding walk ($\beta=1$) in dimensions $d >4$, but our method relies on the control of the near-critical two-point function from \cite{Slad20_wsaw} and this is currently available only for small $\beta$.